mohamedbadus/Project_Intel/README.md

 ## Overview

-This repository contains the code for a system that predicts the likelihood of a person making a blood donation based on features such as name, blood group, and city.
-It leverages machine learning with a Naive Bayes algorithm and offers a user-friendly interface for real-time predictions.
+This repository houses the code for a predictive system designed to estimate the probability of an individual making a blood donation.
+The system utilizes machine learning, specifically employing a Naive Bayes algorithm, and takes into account various features such as the individual's name, blood group, and city.
+The implementation includes a user-friendly interface that facilitates real-time predictions, enhancing accessibility and usability for potential users.

 ## Table of Contents